vikramarun/Unibot/README.md

 b) main.py is the script that is constantly running looking for snipable tokens.
 For this to run properly you need:

-1. Git clone the entire repo for package dependencies in venv
+1. Install requirements.txt or git clone the entire repo for package dependencies in venv
 2. An etherscan API key
 3. An infura/quiknode https endpoint
 4. A deployed mask.sol contract address